 Capella is the brightest star we see at night of the same spectral type, or color, as our daytime star, the sun.
-Like our sun, Capella is a yellow or golden star.
+Like our sun, Capella appears as a yellow or golden star.
 It is the brightest yellow star visible in our sky – much bigger and brighter than our sun in absolute terms, but of course much farther away, about 42 light-years in contrast to the sun’s 8 light-minutes.
+Follow the links below to learn more about Capella.

 Capella A and B are both yellow giant stars at the end of their normal lifetimes.
 Each being more than two and a half times more massive than the sun, the two components of Capella likely are also younger.
 This is because more massive stars have higher internal pressures, which causes them to burn their nuclear fuel faster and to have shorter lifespans.
 The stars of Capella are in a transitional period from the smaller, hotter stars they once were, to the cooler and larger red giants they must ultimately become in their final phase.
 However, for now, their surface temperatures are similar to that of the sun, and so they share its spectral type of G.